 - Use aspects of your identity, like your sexual orientation, gender identity, or race, to put you down or control you?

 - At times apologize, promise to make changes, be a better partner, and affirm that they love you and would never hurt you?

 - Make all the money-related decisions, deny you access to money, or make you account for all the money you have or earn?

 - Joke about or threaten to use a weapon against you or someone you care about?

 These are signs that your partner is not treating you as you deserve to be treated.
-Living with these behaviors from someone who is supposed to care deeply about you can be confusing, saddening, and scary.
+Living with these behaviors from someone who is supposed to love you can be confusing, heartbreaking, and scary.
 Call us to talk.
-An advocate can offer support and help examining your options.
+An advocate can offer support and help to examine your options.